DomPSU/fen/README.md

 # pgn_fen

-"pgn_fen is a command line tool to work with chess pgn or fen."
+pgn_fen is a command line tool to work with chess pgn or fen.

+Completed: FEN to board display.

+TODO: command line interface for fen to board display.

+TODO: pgn parser

+TODO: pgn to fen converter

 ## Installation